Manuel Margot Player Props: Rays vs. Braves

 Manuel Margot At The Plate

-- Margot is batting .249 with 13 doubles, a triple, three home runs and 15 walks.
+- Margot has 13 doubles, a triple, three home runs and 15 walks while batting .245.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.